 What is it?

-An operating agreement is a key document used by LLCs because it outlines the business' financial and functional decisions including rules, regulations and provisions.
+An operating agreement is a key document used by LLCs as it outlines the business' financial and functional decisions including rules, regulations and provisions.
 The purpose of the document is to govern the internal operations of the business in a way that suits the specific needs of the business owners.
 Once the document is signed by the members of the limited liability company, it acts as an official contract binding them to its terms.

 Why this document is important for your LLC?